JTermens/APA-Project-Networks/README.md

 ### 4. Define a Kd tree class and implement a function that builds it

-### 5. Implement a function that finds the k-nearest neighbours search on the Kd tree with specified arguments
+### 5. Implement a function that finds the k-nearest neighbours on the Kd tree with specified arguments